 Arrangements for taking an examination will be made through the appropriate PhD advisor by the student.
-If an examination is failed, it may be retaken.
-Only in unusual cases, and upon written petition to the PhD Program Committee of the School of Management, may the examination be taken more than twice.
-If such approval is not granted, the student will be terminated from the program.
 These examinations will be under the control of the department involved.
 Upon successful completion of each comprehensive exam, the department will notify the Graduate Programs Office, with a copy to the student.